miohtama/capitalgram/README.md

 npx debug
 ```

+### 5. Publish

+Netlify automatically rebuilds the site on push to master.

 ## Testing MailerLite client

 A small JavaScript lib is included to interact with MailerLite from Netlify server-side functions.